Longitudinal evaluation of the post-leaving outcomes for young men who have been in receipt of Kites’ Children’s residential and/or aftercare services

 4. The documentary evidence

-- The information in this section is derived from the documentary material which provides a context for the appraisal of the 9 cases in this cohort.
-It summarises the processes involved in a Kites’ residential placement, and sets out the chief characteristics of this cohort at the time of their residency.
+4.1 The studied material: The information in this section is derived from the documentary material which provides a context for the appraisal of the 9 cases in this cohort.
+It summarises the processes involved in a Kites residential placement, and sets out the chief characteristics of this cohort at the time of their residency.
 All names given in this report are pseudonyms.

 In some of these latter cases, these adults are unable to cope with their child's sexualised behaviour but, where feasible, may retain full parental responsibility and involvement with the young person.
 The placement panel assesses all referrals for suitability and, if acceptable, the young person will be matched to the most suitable residential home, based on age, needs and risks.
 As they get older, and as part of a staged progression towards greater independence, some young men may move from the residential home to an individualised foster placement, while others may move to the staffed After-Care service, where they live independently in one of 3 flats, but with support always available.